 - Contact: Russ Barnett (502) 852-1851

-**New this year: We are opening the workshop to part-time and non-tenure-track faculty!
+**New: This workshop is now open to part-time and non-tenure-track faculty!

-In honor of Earth Day, Green Threads 2014 will take place on Spring Reading Day, Tuesday, April 22nd from 9:30 am to 3:30 pm.
+In honor of Earth Day, Green Threads 2014 was held on Spring Reading Day, Tuesday, April 22nd from 9:00 am to 4:30 pm.
 The process of bringing faculty together to discuss sustainability across the curriculum was pioneered at Northern Arizona University (Ponderosa Project) and Emory University (Piedmont Project), and their approach has garnered national attention for engaging faculty in collegial experiences leading to curricular change.
 In this workshop, we will explore a variety of ways to embed issues of sustainability into the curriculum and into our classrooms.

 Participants will receive an honorarium of $500, information on local and regional sustainability issues, local sustainability tours, and resource materials.
 Previous participants have evaluated this workshop as intellectually stimulating, exciting, and providing a valuable new network of faculty interested in sustainability from across the disciplines!

-Workshop Applications: Please submit an application (download here) including a description of how you’re considering changing an existing course or the new course you’d like to develop by Wednesday March 19th, 2014 to Margaret Carreiro.
+Workshop Applications: Please submit an application (download here) including a description of how you’re considering changing an existing course or the new course you’d like to develop to Margaret Carreiro.